HungryCookie/LMS-INNO/README.md

 To execute the project you have to open it in Intellij IDEA.
 To run the test cases run the Test.java class.

-# Importing MySQL database
-Import the Database in the MySQL database using MySQL WorkBench.

-Server -> Data Import -> Import from self contained file -> LMSDataBase.sql
-Restart workbench to check whether the database was imported or not.

-* Creators are the students of Innopolis University
+~ Creators are the students of Innopolis University